 Lines 1 to 9: The attacker creates a simple C program that runs gives sets the userid and groupid to 0 (root).

-Line 10: The attacker compiles the program created above and calls it
+Line 10: The attacker compiles the program created above and calls it me-root.

 Lines 11 & 12: The attacker checks the file permissions on the me-root program.